-This is a crucial time for socializing your puppy and is also when, what is known as, the “fear period” happens.
-So you definitely want to make sure that these experiences and training is positive.
+This is a crucial time for socializing your puppy, and it’s also when what is known as the “fear period” happens.
+You definitely want to make sure that their experiences and training is positive.

-As much as I am an advocate for the use of electronic and prong collars in training to ensure reliability of performance, I am an advocate for clicker training.
-Especially with puppies under 6 months.
-It really simplifies things for them, and the human, in communicating exactly what it is that we’d like them to do.
+As much as I am an advocate for the use of electronic and prong collars in training to ensure reliable performance, I also am an advocate for clicker training – especially with puppies under 6 months old.
+It really simplifies things for the puppy and the human in communicating exactly what it is we’d like them to do.

-What is a clicker?
+What is a Dog Clicker?

-You can find them easily at your local pet store or pet super store and they run around 1 to 25 dollars depending on how fancy you want to get, but a 1 dollar clicker works just as well as a 25 dollar clicker.
+You can find them easily at your local pet store or pet superstore, or buy one online, and they run around $1 to $25 – depending on how fancy you want to get – but a dollar clicker works just as well as a $25 clicker.

 Think of the clicker as a camera.
 When you press the button on a camera you see a flash and it captures a moment in time.
 It’s the same thing for the puppy.
-When they hear a click, it captures a moment in time for them that they register in their brain as, “hey, when I put my butt on the ground, I hear this click and then I get a treat…let me try that again!”
+When they hear a click, it captures a moment in time for them that they register in their brain as, “Hey, when I put my butt on the ground, I hear this click and then I get a treat; let me try that again!”

-In a distraction free environment and your puppy on a leash, take your clicker and hold it in your hand so that your thumb is on the button (I prefer to hold the clicker behind my back or in a coat pocket to muffle the sound as it can startle some puppies in the beginning.)
-Press down and you should hear a clicking noise, once you’ve done that, immediately reward your puppy with a treat.
+In a distraction-free environment and when your puppy is on a leash, take your clicker and hold it in your hand so that your thumb is on the button (I prefer to hold the clicker behind my back or in a coat pocket to muffle the sound as it can startle some puppies in the beginning.)
+Then, press down and you should hear a clicking noise.
+Once you’ve done that, immediately reward your puppy with a treat.

-But if obedience training isn’t your thing and you really just want something that will speed up the potty training then this will be a game changer because any time your pup hears a click they will be more inclined to repeat the behavior again in the future.
+But if obedience training isn’t your thing and you really just want something that will speed up the potty training, this will be a game changer because any time your pup hears a click they will be more inclined to repeat the behavior again in the future.

 Waits patiently for food?
 Click and treat!
 Whines at the door to let you know they need to go potty?
 Click and treat!
 Comes to you whenever you say their name?
 Click and treat!
 Sits instead of jumping on your guest?
 Click and treat!
 Gives you their paw when your training?
 Click and treat!

 Or, maybe your puppy jumps at you frantically each time you go to the kitchen.
 Here you’d want to begin with clicking every time all four paws are on the ground, gradually making them work more for the reward and requiring they keep all four paws on the ground for longer periods of time.

 For those looking to train their puppies with positive reinforcement only, I suggest at least the first year of the dog’s life is clicking and rewarding all the behaviors you like, all the time.
-Their is a limitation in what you can achieve with this method, but a lot can be accomplished.
+There is a limitation in what you can achieve with this method, but a lot can be accomplished.

 So if you have a puppy and you haven’t started working with your puppy yet, I highly recommend you run out, buy a clicker, and get started with training your puppy!